shaloo/docs.arcana/docs/validator_intro.md

 ### Stop Validator Node

 You need to kill the running DKG process to stop the validator node.

+### Re-starting the Node

+We are working on providing a cleaner way to stop and restart the node.
+Until then, before you restart the node, please make sure that the following are taken care of:

+* `dkg.sock` file is created in case the node crashed or did not have a clean shutdown.
+Make sure you remove this file manually before issuing a `dkg start` command.
+* Use the [latest DKG binary](https://github.com/arcana-network/adkg/releases) before you restart the node.

 ## Validator Responsibilities